Governance

 In accordance with Danish law, the Committee on Foundation Governance has prepared a set of recommendations, the Recommendations on Foundation Governance, which commercial foundations must address in their annual report in accordance with the ‘comply or explain’ principle.

 The Committee recommends that members of the Board of Directors be appointed for a period of two to four years.
 The members of the Board of Directors of the Foundation are elected for a period of one year.
-It is important to the Board to ensure flexibility in the Board composition with a view to attract new talent and the representation of the relevant competences at all times.
+It is important for the Board to ensure flexibility in the Board composition with a view to attracting new talent and the representation of the relevant competencies at all times.
 It is not the intention that members of the Board are replaced annually.

-The Committee recommends that the majority of the members of the Board of Directors of a commercial foundation are not also members of the Board of Directors or Executive Board of the Foundation’s subsidiary, unless it is a fully owned actual holding company.
-The members of the Board of Directors of the Foundation are also members of the board of directors of the Foundation’s wholly owned subsidiary.
+The Committee recommends that the majority of the members of the Board of Directors of a commercial foundation are not also members of the Board of Directors or Executive Board of the Foundation’s subsidiary unless it is a fully owned actual holding company.
+The members of the Board of Directors of the Foundation are also members of the board of directors of the Foundation’s wholly-owned subsidiary.
 Most of the Foundation’s commercial activities are conducted through the subsidiary.
 Thus, it is of considerable importance to the Board that the Foundation’s Board of Directors has a thorough knowledge of and impact on the activities of the subsidiary.
-The Board considers the composition and organisation appropriate in order to ensure an effective and professional management of the subsidiary.
+The Board considers the composition and organization appropriate in order to ensure effective and professional management of the subsidiary.

 Grant policy